Bored With Your Pretend Journalism Topic? Have Children Writing Real Advocacy Journalism Instead!

 Our functional-grammar study focused on the use of direct quotation and modal verbs, but also ventured into discussion of moving between informing and persuading, formal and informal tone.

-Below, we are pleased to share a variety of different articles from across the year group.
+Below, we are pleased to share a list of some of the topics that were chosen from across the year group.
 These were produced by children in year 5 (9-10 years old).

 If you have liked what you have read here and would like to read more about our approach to writing which we call ‘Real-World Literacy’, you can follow the link here.
 If you’d like to view our Genre-Booklets, you can follow this link.